-- 1.1 The following report presents the results of an Archaeological Watching Brief during Phase III ground investigation works undertaken by Quantum Geotech in the form of a series of trial pits at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), in advance of and to inform development proposals for Blow-out Prevention Works. - 1.2 The specific objectives of this work were to: - Undertake a watching brief during all groundwork for the cutting of eight (8) trial pits.
-This entailed archaeological supervision during all penetrative groundwork for the proposed trial pits. - 1.3 The Technical Appendices for this report contains the following information: Appendix I: Figures; Appendix II: Photographs Appendix III: Archive Cover Sheet
+- 1.1 The following report presents the results of an Archaeological Watching Brief during the Phase I mine Blow-out prevention works undertaken by Walters UK Ltd. on behalf of Natural Resources Wales for the upgrading and extension to the existing lagoon and the relocating of the existing discharge point pipeline at Adit No.9 at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), for Blow-out Prevention Works. - 1.2 The specific objectives of this work were to: - Undertake a watching brief during all penetrative groundwork for the upgrading and extension to the existing lagoon and the relocating of the existing discharge point pipeline at Adit No.9 - 1.3 The Technical Appendices for this report contains the following information: Appendix I: Figures; Appendix II: Photographs Appendix III: Archive Cover Sheet